andrew-rogers/noobs-wasak/doc/init.md

 Starting the network
 --------------------

 As WaSaK support headless install, the network is used to control the system and must be brought up automatically.
 WaSaK uses the DHCP client daemon, **dhcpcd**, from the NOOBS system to start the networking.
 Wireless networks are configured using the **wpa_supplicant.conf** file stored on the boot partition of the SD Card.
 NOOBS renames this file to **wpa_supplicant.conf.bak** so that is used if **wpa_supplicant.conf** is not found.
+The **wpa_supplicant** does not need to be explicitly started as it is started by **dhcpcd** as needed.

 WaSak Extensions
 ----------------